ReaverShadow/Mu-boo-Cub-Mug/README.md

 * 2x USB-C, both will be charging capable.
 > This is the current plan.
 Since there are many USB-A devicces out there, I am/have considered adding one USB2.0 Type-A port, if PCB and phsysical space will allow.
 #### Storage
-* M.2 2230 NVMe SSD via HSIO2 (PCIe 3.0 x1, 0.985 GB/s)
+* M.2 2230 NVMe SSD via HSIO2/3 (PCIe 3.0 x1, 1.97 GB/s, half the USB4 transfer rate as limited by the system )
-> * Ideally PCIe x4
+> * Ideally PCIe x4 (HSIO0-3)
-> * Hoping either PCIe BIOS (coming soon), or can discuss with Lattepanda BIOS team, if HSIO0/1 can be grouped with HSIO2/3, for an additional PCIe x4
+> > * Hoping either PCIe BIOS (coming soon), or can discuss with Lattepanda BIOS team, if HSIO0/1 can be grouped with HSIO2/3 to form a PCIe 3.0x4 port.
+(Since all the lanes belong to the same controller, i'm hopeful.)
+> > * If stuck with only a PCIe x2 port, an NVMe will still 4 times faster then SATA3 SSD, even if it's limited to it's full speed.
 #### Connectivity
-* USB 4 Controller Intel JHL8540 Maple Ridge
+* USB 4 Controller Intel JHL8540 Maple Ridge via HSIO 8-11 (PCIe 3.0 x4)
 > * ASM4242 is an alternative, but doesn't seem avaiable
 > * fall-back OCuLink
 * M.2 E Key 2230 WLAN network card via HSIO6 (PCIe 3.0 x1, 0.985 GB/s)